ravel-net/pyotr/Core/Datalog/README.md

 Supported column types are integer, integer_faure (i.e. a c-variable type), inet (for IP addresses), inet_faure (i.e. a c-variable type), and text[] for the condition column.
 If a table does not contain a condition column but has c-variable types (i.e. _faure), a condition column is automatically added.

 ## Installation:
+Installation instructions can be found here: https://github.com/ravel-net/pyotr/blob/BDD-integration/Installation_instructions.txt
-Installation instructions can be found here: https://github.com/ravel-net/pyotr/blob/FaureOptimization/Installation_instructions.txt
+Installation instructions for BDD can be found here: https://github.com/ravel-net/pyotr/blob/BDD-integration/Backend/reasoning/CUDD/BDD_manager/README.md

 ### Configuration
 You must have a database created in PostgreSQL.
 You must also create a configuration file in the root directory of pyotr called databaseconfig.py.
 An example configuration file: